-- 4.3 Review of 2022-23 - 4.3.1.
-2022-23 was the third year of the Service's current four-year Integrated Risk Management Plan (IRMP), which sets out how it will develop and adapt to meet new and emerging risks and priorities.
-During the year, a number of IRMP projects were successfully completed, including: - Reviewing the way the Service provides high volumes of water for firefighting and investing in a new water carrier that can be transported to incidents. - Replacing the aerial ladder appliance and a fire engine at Macclesfield with a high reach extendable turret (HRET) fire engine. - Providing rapid response rescue units (RRRUs) on all of our primary on-call fire stations to improve the response to road traffic collisions and other non-fire emergencies. - Developing a new, specialist wildfire capability to help the Service tackle an increasing number of fires in the open.
+4.3 Review of 2023-24

+- 4.3.1.
+2023-24 was the final year of the Service's current four-year Integrated Risk Management Plan (IRMP), which sets out how it will develop and adapt to meet new and emerging risks and priorities.
+During the year, a number of IRMP projects were successfully completed, including: - Completion of the new state-of-the-art Station at Crewe.
+Both appliances remained fully operational during the demolition and re-build of the station.